CopilotC-Nvim/CopilotChat.nvim/README.md

 Contexts are used to determine the context of the chat.
 You can set the context in the prompt by using `#` followed by the context name.
+If context supports input, you can set the input in the prompt by using `:` followed by the input (or pressing `complete` key after `:`).
-Supported contexts are:
+Default contexts are:

+- `buffer` - Includes only the current buffer in chat context.
+Supports input.
 - `buffers` - Includes all open buffers in chat context
-- `buffer` - Includes only the current buffer in chat context
+- `file` - Includes content of provided file in chat context.
+Supports input.
-- `files` - Includes all non-hidden filenames in the current workspace in chat context
+- `files` - Includes all non-hidden filenames in the current workspace in chat context.
+Supports input.
+- `git` - Includes current git diff in chat context.
+Supports input.

 ### API